-Ginsburg’s Example Shows Us How To Save Our Democracy
+Ginsburg’s Example Shows Us How to Save Our Democracy

 That same vision and purpose can be used to help our ailing democracy.
 Right now, it feels like we are in a battle for the very soul of our country.
 Americans on opposite sides of the political divide sometimes seem like warring factions.
 Dealing with enormous challenges like COVID-19, police brutality, climate change, and civil unrest seems impossible when we can’t even agree on whether we should wear masks to protect each other from a deadly virus.

-If Mitch McConnell is successful in confirming a justice nominated by Trump, the makeup of the Court swings farther right, jeopardizing precedents like Roe vs. Wade.
+If Mitch McConnell is successful in confirming a justice nominated by Trump, the makeup of the Court swings farther right, jeopardizing precedents like Roe v.
+Wade.
 But even more significantly, McConnell’s political opportunism threatens the legitimacy of the Court itself.
 If courts come to be seen as just one more instrument of a political machine, the law will lose its moral authority.
 When respect for the rule of law is eroded, it is difficult to expect compliance.

 But just as Ginsburg patiently played the long game, optimistic that her words would one day resonate, those who are determined to defend American values have reason to believe that their work will be rewarded one day as well.
 What words can be found to persuade just four Senate Republicans that the hypocrisy of confirming a Supreme Court justice just weeks before a presidential election is not worth the result McConnell seeks?
 Let us channel Ginsburg to find them.
 For those senators who follow McConnell’s lead, what arguments can persuade the electorate that their gamesmanship must be defeated at the ballot box in November?
 Let’s replicate Ginsburg’s tireless energy to find them.
-And what words can we muster to persuade our fellow Americans that President Trump is not an ordinary Republican advancing conservative policies, but a threat to the existence of our democratic values?
+And what words can we muster to persuade our fellow Americans that President Trump is not an ordinary Republican advancing conservative policies, but a threat to the continued existence of our democratic values?
 Ginsburg would keep working, arguing with collegiality and respect, even when others do not.

 When working to persuade, “Don’t be distracted by emotions like anger, envy, resentment,” she once said.
 “These just zap energy and waste time.”
-With more urgency than ever, Americans must continue to work, and follow Ginsburg’s example, optimistic that we can to save the country that she helped knit into a more perfect union.
+With more urgency than ever, Americans must continue to work, and follow Ginsburg’s example, optimistic that we can save the country that she helped knit into a more perfect union.